CS410-2015Fall/Group_29_Let-s-Do-This/test/acceptance_tests/acceptance-tests.md

 * If invited to event:
   * RSVP button for user to indicate if they accept or decline invitation

+### Comments
+* All comments for an event are loaded
+* Each comment shows the text, username of person who posted, and date it was posted
+* Users involved in the event are able to post comments
+* Users can post multiple comments

 ### Shopping List/Budget
 * only one shopping list loads for each event
 * users can see all unclaimed (and claimed) items